-PwC owns up to Oscars flub

-PwC confirmed to CNN that the account reported by Variety is correct.
+PwC: 'We failed the Academy' in best picture mess up

+Los Angeles (CNN)PricewaterhouseCoopers has taken "full responsibility" for the mistakes and "breaches of established protocols" that led to "La La Land" mistakenly being named best picture at the Oscars on Sunday night in one of the most infamous gaffes in the show's history.

-Ryan said longtime PwC managing partner Brian Cullinan handed off the envelope to best picture presenters Warren Beatty and Faye Dunaway.
+In a statement released Monday evening, the firm confirmed that PwC managing partner Brian Cullinan "mistakenly handed the back-up envelope for Actress in a Leading Role instead of the envelope for Best Picture to presenters Warren Beatty and Faye Dunaway."

-"He feels very, very terrible and horrible.
-He is very upset about this mistake.
-And it is also my mistake, our mistake and we all feel very bad," Ryan said.
+"Once the error occurred, protocols for correcting it were not followed through quickly enough by Mr. Cullinan or his partner," the statement said, referring to PwC employee Martha Ruiz.

+Ruiz and Cullinan were the two employees charged with managing the envelopes containing the names of Oscar winners.
+At the ceremony, Ruiz and Cullinan alternated handing envelopes to presenters from opposite sides of the stage.

 At 9:05 p.m. on Sunday, Cullinan sent a now-deleted tweet from his personal account that showed fresh-off-the-stage winner Emma Stone smiling with her new Oscar in hand.